rathinaraja/MRI_Ultrasound_Visualizer/README.md

 ## Dataset

 This framework is built around TCIA's [`Prostate-MRI-US-Biopsy`](https://www.cancerimagingarchive.net/collection/prostate-mri-us-biopsy/) collection: MR + ultrasound DICOM, STL surface meshes (prostate + target ROIs), Slicer biopsy-overlay files, and a spreadsheet of per-core tip/base coordinates and Gleason scores.

+To download the dataset, go to [`MRI_Ultrasound_Visualizer/dataset`](https://github.com/rathinaraja/MRI_Ultrasound_Visualizer/tree/main/dataset).
+The `dataset` directory contains the files required for the MRI–ultrasound visualization workflow.
+Download the repository or the relevant contents of this folder before running the visualizer.

 **Relevant biopsy spreadsheet columns:**